-Some smokers are fearful of these withdrawal symptoms and choose to quit nicotine in a milder manner with the help of low-nicotine cigarettes or smoking-cessation aids (like gums, patches, and prescription medicine).
+Some smokers are fearful of these withdrawal symptoms and choose to quit nicotine in a milder manner.
+This can be done with the help of low-nicotine cigarettes or smoking-cessation aids, such as gums, patches, and prescription medicine.

-No matter how you do it, you will likely encounter one or more withdrawal symptoms at some point in your quit-smoking journey.
-You do not have to give in to these symptoms and give up your quest to be smoke free.
+No matter how you do it, you will likely encounter withdrawal symptoms at some point in your quit-smoking journey.
+You do not have to give in to these symptoms and give up your quest to be smoke-free.
 Here are a few tips for coping with your withdrawal symptoms.

-Your body is going through a lot of change as it works to rid itself of the nicotine and other chemicals you have been inhaling.
-If you feel more tired or sleepy, it is okay to take a nap or go to bed a bit earlier.
-Your body still works while you are asleep.
+Your body is going through a lot of change as it works to rid itself of the nicotine dependence.
+If you feel more tired or sleepy, it is OK to take a nap or go to bed a bit earlier.
+Your body still detoxes while you are asleep.